Human rights in Turkey: Freedom of expression

 After severe criticism from NGOs and European institutions Article 301 was once again amended on 30 April 2008.
 The amendments introduced a requirement for permission to be obtained from the Justice Minister in order to launch a criminal investigation.

 Human Rights Watch reported on July 26, 2017, that over the past year, hundreds of outlets have been shuttered or taken over under state of emergency powers.
 More than 160 journalists and media workers are now in prison or pretrial detention, according to Turkish media watchdog NGO P24.
 They include 10 of the Cumhuriyet staff currently on trial.

 Following the adoption of the amendments to Article 301, Turkish courts had forwarded, by September 2008, 257 cases to the Minister of Justice for prior authorisation.
 The Minister had reviewed 163 cases and refused to grant permission to proceed in 126 cases.
 The Minister of Justice authorised the criminal investigations to continue in 37 cases.
-This included one case which was initiated following a statement made by a Turkish writer on the Armenian issue shortly after the assassination of the Turkish journalist of Armenian origin, Hrant Dink.
+This included one case which was initiated following a statement made by a Turkish writer on the Armenian issue shortly after the assassination of the Turkish-Armenian journalist, Hrant Dink.

 Other legal provisions that restrict freedom of expression include Articles 215, 216 and 217 of the Turkish Criminal Code, that criminalise offences against public order, and the Anti-Terror Law have been applied to prosecute and convict those expressing non-violent opinions on Kurdish issues.

 The use of the Turkish alphabet is mandated by law, reflecting the historic transition from an Arabic to a Latin script.

 According to the Human Rights Watch 2019 report, Turkey has the maximum number of jailed journalists.
 In February 2018, prominent journalists Ahmet Altan, Mehmet Altan and Nazlı Ilıcak were sentenced to life imprisonment without parole on the couped charges.

 On 3 July 2020, in a high-profile trial, a Turkish court sentenced the honorary chair of Amnesty International Turkey, Taner Kilic, to six years and three months in jail, accusing him for being a member of terror organization.
 The organization's former director İdil Eser was also sentenced to two years and one month, along with members Günal Kursun and Özlem Dalgiran, on same charges.
 The human rights group denied all the charges.
 Human rights organizations claimed that holding individuals charged with terrorism offenses in prolonged pre-trial detention continued to be widely used in Turkey and raised concerns regarding it becoming a form of summary punishment.